KMU-CSE/PJT_MSP430_KECCAK_KYBER_DILITHIUM/README.md

 ## Artifact
 This repository contains the **artifact** accompanying our paper submitted to [**CHES 2026**](https://ches.iacr.org/2026/) issue 2.
-It includes the complete source code, MSP430 assembly implementations, and benchmark data for **Kyber** and the **Dilithium**.
-There are two subfolders included in this repository:
+It includes the complete source code, MSP430 assembly implementations for **Kyber** and **Dilithium**.
+This repository contains two subfolders:

 ```bash
 artifact_tches2026-2/